ossf/Memory-Safety/docs/memory-safety-continuum/memory-safety-continuum-draft2.md

 Even when a language is memory safe by default, it is still vital to follow that language ecosystem's best practices and to use external tools to ensure safety not only within your code, but also within dependencies that your code pulls in.
 Nearly all Open Source software (and likely most close source software) depends on external libraries and packages to function.
 Care also needs to be exercised to check your dependencies for vulnerabilities.

 There are several ways to enhance the safety of your and your dependencies' code.
-These include:

-* Using the language ecosystem's best practices ([Examples](#memory-safe-by-default-language-ecosystem-best-practices))
-* Using automated tooling to provide additional safety checks to your code ([Examples](#memory-safe-by-default-language-automated-tooling-to-provide-additional-checks-to-your-code))
-* Using automated tooling to provide safety checks to your code's dependencies ([Examples](#memory-safe-by-default-language-automated-tooling-to-provide-additional-checks-to-your-dependencies))

 We have captured these enhancements in these substages of this section of the continuum, ordered from most to least ideal.

-* 1.1: Using developer best practices and automated tooling to verify safety in both your and your dependencies' code
+* 1.1: Using developer best practices and automated tooling to verify safety in both your and your dependencies' code ([Examples](#memory-safe-by-default-language-automated-tooling-to-provide-additional-checks-to-your-dependencies))
-* 1.2: Using developer best practices and automated tooling to verify safety *only* in your code
+* 1.2: Using developer best practices and automated tooling to verify safety *only* in your code ([Examples](#memory-safe-by-default-language-automated-tooling-to-provide-additional-checks-to-your-code))
-* 1.3: Using developer best practices *only*
+* 1.3: Using developer best practices *only* ([Examples](#memory-safe-by-default-language-ecosystem-best-practices))

 [^1]: [Memory Safe Languages in Android 13](https://security.googleblog.com/2022/12/memory-safe-languages-in-android-13.html)